mistadave/docker-mosquitto-auth-plugin/README.md

 ### Create only users collection

 You create only one collection with the user, password and the allowed topics.
+You need following columns:

+* username (String)
+* password (String)
+* supperuser (Boolean)
+* topics (Object)

 This is gonna look like on the picture.
 ![alt text](./mqtt-auth-plugin-users-table.png)

-You also need to create the password.
-Therefore the **contrib** folder on the Main Github repo will help you.
+To generate the password the **contrib** folder on the Main Github repo will help you.
+You'll find there several implementation samples in different languages.

-To create the password hash for the user which will be read by the auth-plugin, you have several implementation samples on the main repo.

 [Link to main repo](https://github.com/jpmens/mosquitto-auth-plug/tree/master/contrib)

-### (Optional) Create users, topics collection
+### (Optional) Create users and seperat topics collection

 You can also create the users and topics collection seperate.
 For this you need to add the following prop in the configuration file.